krogerco/gradle-convention-plugins/README.md

 ### Version Catalog Requirements
 The following versions and bundle are expected in the Version Catalog when using Jetpack Compose auto-configuration:
 - **`kgpAndroidxComposeBom`:** [Jetpack Compose Bill of Materials](https://developer.android.com/jetpack/compose/bom) version to use for Jetpack Compose dependencies.
-- **`kgpAndroidxComposeCompiler`:** Version of the Jetpack Compose Compiler to use.
-The version specified should be compatible with the version of the Kotlin Compiler Plugin used according to the [Compatibility Map](https://developer.android.com/jetpack/androidx/releases/compose-kotlin).
 - **`kgpCompose`:** This Bundle is only required in the Version Catalog if the `kgp.android.autoconfigure.compose.dependencies` property is set to `bundle`.
 If it is then the `compose` bundle is added to the dependencies of the project.

 ### Properties